JID8201/CHaRM-Android-App/README.md

 # **CHaRM-Android-App**

-This appliation was developed for Georgia Tech's Junior Design program.
+This application was developed for Georgia Tech's Junior Design program.

-The web application that acompanies this mobile application can be found [here](https://github.com/JID8201/CHaRM-Web-App)
+The web application that accompanies this mobile application can be found [here](https://github.com/JID8201/CHaRM-Web-App)

 Development was done by
 - [Lucas Maurer](lmaurer9@gatech.edu)